 5. Footnotes macro

-The Footnotes macro is a pair of macros that lets users reference and display extra or supplementary information within texts written in Confluence.
+Footnotes is a pair of macros that lets users reference and display extra or supplementary information within texts written in Confluence.
 This is particularly useful for users writing academic texts, journals or reports in Confluence.

 6. LaTeX macro